 Code Profiling

 Now that we’ve demonstrated how to improve performance using Rcpp, we turn to the question of where to apply it.
 The key is to identify which parts of the code are most in need of optimization.
-This can be done using the profvis package, which provides a visual representation of code performance.
-By focusing on the most time-consuming processes and iteratively improving them, modelers can often speed up their simulations by orders of magnitude—helping to overcome the computational challenges inherent in microsimulation studies.
+This can be done using the profvis R package, which provides a visual representation of code performance.
+By focusing on the most time-consuming processes and iteratively improving them, modelers can often speed up their simulations by orders of magnitude - helping to overcome the computational challenges inherent in microsimulation studies.

-Start by profiling your code using the profvis() function.
-This will provide insights into how long different segments of your code take to execute.
+Start by profiling your code using the profvis() function [ref] .
+This will provide insights into how long different segments of your code take to execute and the memory usage.
 It’s important to focus on parts of the code that consume a large proportion of the total runtime, rather than spending time optimizing code that runs quickly.
 The goal is to identify the “low-hanging fruit”—areas where optimization will have the biggest impact.

 Identify parts of the code that could be improved.
 Analyze the profvis output and look for segments that account for a meaningful share of runtime or that seem unnecessarily complex.
 These are good candidates for optimization.
 Potential improvements might include: pre-assigning vectors and matrices, vectorizing loops, using faster R packages, and rewriting the function in C++ and calling it from R using Rcpp.
 The aim is to develop alternatives that are both faster and flexible enough to support further development or changes.